OleksandrKvl/sbepp/doc/examples.md

 When creating a new SBE message, underlying memory buffer is often initialized with zeros.
 This is OK for `required` fields which by definition must be set explicitly.
-However, `optional` fields are different and zeros might not represent their null values (in fact, none of SBE built-in types except `char` have `0` as their null value).
+However, `optional` fields are different and zeros might not represent their null values (in fact, none of the SBE built-in types except `char` have `0` as their null value).
 To avoid setting each of them manually, we can iterate over message field tags, check their `presence` and set `optional` ones to null (see the full example in `nullify_optional_fields.test.cpp`):

 ```cpp
 template<typename...
 FieldTags>